Back In The US, Sorting it Out

 lessens your symptoms.
 So, if I spread it whether I'm

-vaccinated or not, what's the difference if I'm vaccinated?
+vaccinated or not, what's the difference?
+And if vaccination

-The giving assumption is that if we all just get it then there will
+The given assumption is that if we all just get the "vaccine" then

-what drives that assumption, that there are a lot of people dying
+assumption, that there are a lot of people dying from it.

-from it.
 Let's just stop there.
-It is a fact that when
+It is a fact that when COVID came

-COVID came around, the CDC changed the guidelines for how death
+around, the CDC changed the guidelines for how death certificates

-certificates are supposed to be filled out, after having the same
+are supposed to be filled out, after having the same guidelines in

-guidelines in place for 17+ years.
-And even though such a
+place for 17+ years.
+And even though such a guideline is

-guideline is suppose to go through public discussion and official
+suppose to go through public discussion and official approval,

-approval, neither happened.
-So, now, if a person dies of
+neither happened.
+So, now, if a person dies of anything, and

-anything, and they test positive for COVID, then the cause of death
+they test positive for COVID, then the cause of death is

 dying in a motorcycle accident and his death was listed as COVID,